To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in June 2021.

 3. It takes longer than you think to see profits.

-In the meantime, you need to be growing your list, because you can’t keep selling the same stuff to the same people.
+In the meantime, you need to be growing your list, because you can’t keep selling the same stuff to the same people and expect to have the same conversion rate.

 So you’re putting in all this work and investing in a ton of tools and applications, things like your email service provider, webinar platform, landing page builder, and so on.
 And most of these tools are subscription-based, so you’ll be paying for them whether or not you’re using them.

-As you can see, it’s extremely risky to rely on product launches when you’re just starting out.
+As you can see, it’s extremely risky to rely on product launches when you’re just starting out (assuming you want to make consistent income).

 On the other hand, offering one-on-one services totally eliminates all of these problems.Click to TweetOffering one-on-one services completely eliminates all of the problems with product launches.